fastforwardlabs/mdffreport12/src/01-introduction.md

 ![Anomaly detection is relevant to several usecases - Network intrusion detection, Medical diagnosis, Fraud detection and manufacturing defect detection.](figures/ill-18.png)

 #### Network Intrusion Detection
-**NM: "than most teams are able to mount an effective response"? mount?**
-**DT: NM,  I like the revision - "mount" works; you could also use "escalate, enact, raise, stage, or prepare"?

 Network security is critical to running a modern viable business, yet all computer systems suffer from security vulnerabilities which are both technically